Artificial Photosynthesis Research Team

 Research themes

-using semiconductor photoelectrodes and electrode catalysts
+• Development of hydrogen and valuable substances production using photoelectrodes and electrode catalysts

 Concept for social contributions and implementation